Blog/competition

 2 Taper intensity slightly; refine details; dial in weight

-1 Light drilling, rest, sleep, recover — do NOT cram
+1 Light drilling, rest, sleep, recover.
+Do NOT cram

 Handle the weight cut sanely